Is a Mosaic solar loan the best option for financing solar panels?

 Mosaic solar loans are long-term; they range from 10 to 20 years.

-Mosaic also offers a special tax credit loan at a higher interest rate with a shorter term to cover the period until you are refunded the solar tax credit, which is worth 26% of the solar system cost until 2023.
+Mosaic also offers a special tax credit loan at a higher interest rate with a shorter term to cover the period until you are refunded the solar tax credit, which is worth 30% of solar system cost until 2032.
 This period is typically between 12-18 months, depending on what time of year you install your solar system.

 If you do wind up going for this bridging loan, it means you will have two solar loans: one short-term, and one-long term, to fund your project.